RohanAdwankar/newt/README.md

 To edit a cell in vim mode in the GUI, first press `i` once to enter the context of the cell, then use the normal vim motions to naviagate the cell, then press `i` again to enter insert mode and make changes, then press `Esc` to exit insert mode, then press `Esc` again to exit the cell context.

-The TUI defaults to using the oneline editor for shell commands but to open it in your default editor the f key can be used.
+The TUI defaults to using the oneline editor for shell commands but to open it in your default editor the `f` key can be used.

 ### Vision
-The goal of newt is to explore an alternative approach to using the computer than basic terminals.
+The names stands for $$\textsf{{\color{green}new} {\color{green}t}erminal}$$ and the broader goal of newt is to explore an alternative approach to using the computer than basic terminals.

-The core form factor is a jupyter notebook like experience with vim motions but the goal is to creatively analyze how we interact with terminals and develop a better develop experience.
+The core form factor is a jupyter notebook like experience with vim motions but the goal is to creatively analyze how we interact with terminals and develop a better developer experience.
 Here is a running list of usecases I am targetting.

 #### Declarative Developer Environments

-For example say the user wants to do a task they would typically do in a terminal:
+For example when developing [oxdraw](https://github.com/RohanAdwankar/oxdraw), because there is a Next.js site and a Rust program serving it, I was running this same sequence for every change I made:
 ```
 cd frontend
 npm run build
 cd ..
 cargo run
 ```
-So in this case you are typing the same thing consistently.
+This is annoyingly repetitive, however it was simple enough that it was not worth making another script for it.
-However this is simple enough that it is not worth making another script for it So when using a newt notebook you can have a cell where you have this:
+But when using a newt notebook you can have a cell where you have this:
 ```
 cd ~/foo/frontend
 npm run build